Estimation of the Shapley value by ergodic sampling

-We can see in Figure \ref{Game5Graph}, the results are even more transparent.
+In Figure \ref{Game5Graph}, the results are even more transparent.
 The top-left panel shows the standard deviation of the estimated Shapley value of the minimum spanning tree game for simple random sampling as a benchmark and for OptK2Shapley with $m_1=100$ (dashed line) and $m_1 = 1000$ (dotted line) as a function of the sample size of the benchmark ($m$).
-Obviously, the standard deviation of OptK2Shapley only exists if $m \ge m_1\frac{n^2}{6}$, at this point where $m_2 = 0$ there is a ``singularity''.
-As the correlation is negative in both case, there is a critical value of $m$ above which it is worth to run algorithm OptK2Shapley instead of simple random sampling.
+Obviously, the standard deviation of OptK2Shapley only exists if $m \ge m_1\frac{n^2}{6}$, at the point where $m_2 = 0$ there is a ``singularity''.
+As the correlation is negative in both cases, there is a critical value of $m$ above which it is worth running algorithm OptK2Shapley instead of simple random sampling.
 This is the point where $m=\frac{n^2m_1}{-6\rho}$.
 There is also a point that divides the values of $m$ where $m_1=100$ is better than $m_1=1000$.
 This critical value is the point where $\frac{m_2(m_1=100)}{m_2(m_1=1000)}=\frac{1+\rho(m_1=100)}{1+\rho(m_1=1000)}$.
-We can see that if $m\rightarrow \infty$, it is worth to choose the higher $m_1$ value if it improves the value of $\rho$ further as this curve has a lower limit in infinity.
-In the bottom-left panel, we can see the standard deviation of ergodic sampling divided by the standard deviation of simple random sampling, and we also indicated on the graph the points corresponding to the results of simulations in Table \ref{tabRes}}.
+We can see that if $m\rightarrow \infty$, it is worth choosing the higher $m_1$ value if it improves the value of $\rho$ further as this curve has a lower limit in infinity.
+In the bottom-left panel, we can see the standard deviation of ergodic sampling divided by the standard deviation of simple random sampling, and we also indicated on the graph the points corresponding to the results of simulations in \mbox{Table \ref{tabRes}}.
 When the lines cross the horizontal solid line, the algorithm performs better than simple random sampling.
 We can see the same graphs for the minimum spanning tree game on the right side, for $m_1 = 50$ and $m_1 = 1000$.
 Though the algorithm performs moderately in both cases, there is a critical difference between them.
 When choosing $m_1 = 50$ (dashed line), the algorithm does not have enough information to learn the transformation that swaps the player in position $51$ with someone else.
 This happens because there is no observation where Player 100 is in position $51$ in the arriving order.
 Nevertheless, this is very unlikely if we have a thousand observations.

-As an explanation for the terrible results for voting games shown in \mbox{Table \ref{tabRes}}, let us have a look at the same charts for the symmetric voting game (Game \ref{game2}, see Figure \ref{Game5cor}-\ref{Game5Graph}, right hand side).
-In this case, if $m_1$ is high enough, algorithm GreedyK2 learns to swap the 51st player with any other random player, which gives practically no correlation between the samples and then does not make further improvements.
-It means that algorithm OptK2Shapley has the same results as an independent sample, except that it has a little lower sample size.
-Asymptotically we get the same estimation error as the benchmark has.
-If $m_1$ is too low, the algorithm learns nothing, it simply duplicates an independent sample ($\rho = 1$), which multiplies the standard deviation by $\sqrt 2$.